keithfma/keithfma.github.io/_posts/2018-04-04-evenly-spaced-streamlines.md

 ![Basic plot using Jobar & Lefer algorithm](/assets/even_stream_line.png)

-One particularly nice feature of the algorithm is that we can explicitly (and independently) set the maximum and minimum steamline spacing.
+One particularly nice feature of the algorithm is that we can explicitly (and independently) set the maximum and minimum streamline spacing.
 This provides a lot of space for customization with minimal parameters to fiddle with.

 A bit about the algorithm itself.
-The basic idea is simply to draw streamlines until they are too close to thier neighbors, then stop.
+The basic idea is simply to draw streamlines until they are too close to their neighbors, then stop.
 Practically, this means selecting a start point, integrating forward from that point, and checking distance to all existing streamline points at each step.
-New start points are selected by generating candidates at some distance from the existing streamlines, and accepting those that are sufficiently far from thier neighbors.
+New start points are selected by generating candidates at some distance from the existing streamlines, and accepting those that are sufficiently far from their neighbors.
 This process of generating a start point and adding a new streamline, continues until no more lines can be added at the specified minimum spacing.